msoos/cryptominisat/python/README.rst

 ===========================================
-pycryptosat: bindings to picosat (a SAT solver)
+pycryptosat: bindings to the CryptoMiniSat SAT solver
 ===========================================

 This package provides Python bindings to CryptoMiniSat on the C++ level,